 LifeTime Benefit Term.
 LifeTime Benefit Term is our patented voluntary worksite product offering.
 Voluntary worksite policies like LifeTime Benefit Term are provided to employer and other groups for sales to their employees, participants and members.
-LifeTime Benefit Term insurance is sold on a group policy basis by offering future paid up coverage additions after the policy has been in force for a certain number of years.
+LifeTime Benefit Term insurance is sold on a group policy basis by offering future paid up coverage additions after the policy has been in-force for a certain number of years.
 LifeTime Benefit Term coverage can be kept by the individual after they leave employment with the group.
 We have been issued a patent for one variation of the LifeTime Benefit Term product.
 We largely ceased writing this business directly in 2014 and have entered into a licensing agreement and reinsurance agreement under which we license the product to Combined Insurance Company of America ("Combined Insurance") and assume 50% of the business written.
-The licensing agreement provides Combined Insurance with an exclusive, non-transferable license to market the LifeTime Benefit Term product.
-In the event Combined Insurance fails to meet certain sales volumes for the product, the license becomes non-exclusive or, in certain circumstances, terminable at the option of Fidelity Life.
-The license agreement would terminate if Combined Insurance were to stop selling the product, exit the worksite market, or if Fidelity Life ceased assuming reinsurance on the product from Combined Insurance.
-Additionally, Combined Insurance may terminate the license with 60 days' notice.
+The most current licensing agreement provides Combined Insurance with a non-exclusive license to market the LifeTime Benefit Term product.
+The reinsurance agreement has been terminated as of December 31, 2021 as to new policies or certificates of insurance written on or after January 1, 2022.
+A revised licensing agreement was entered into in early 2022 which provides a fee to Fidelity Life allowing Combined Insurance to use our patented product.
+The fee in 2022, reported in Other income was \$373 thousand.
 Fidelity Life continues to manage the direct in-force block of LifeTime Benefit Term policies that are now in run-off.

-RAPIDecision® Final Expense.
-Our RAPIDecision® Final Expense product is targeted toward individuals aged 50-85 and provides permanent whole life coverage for amounts ranging from \$5,000 to \$35,000.
+RAPIDecision Final Expense.
+Our RAPIDecision Final Expense product is targeted toward individuals aged 50-85 and provides permanent whole life coverage for amounts ranging from \$5,000 to \$35,000.
 These policies are designed to help in lessening the burden of covering final expenses, such as medical costs, funeral costs, and credit card debt.
 Like RAPIDecision® Life, RAPIDecision® Final Expense does not require a medical examination, but instead approval is determined based upon answers to various health questions and database results.
 There is a related graded death benefit Final Expense product for poorer underwriting risks.